U.S. Route 441 in Tennessee

 U.S. Route 441 (US 441) stretches for 83.28 mi through the mountains of East Tennessee, connecting Rocky Top with Knoxville, Sevierville, Gatlinburg, and the Great Smoky Mountains National Park, crossing into North Carolina at Newfound Gap.
 Near its northern terminus, US 441 crosses over Norris Dam and passes through Norris Dam State Park.
+US 441 was extended into Tennessee in 1951 to provide a US Route designation through the Great Smoky Mountains National Park, which had been advocated for many years prior.